Encrypted .BAK files by ransomware

 • The ransomware may rename the file: e.g., db_backup.bak → db_backup.bak.lockbit or db_backup.bak.anubis.

-2. Unchanged file size but unreadable content
+2. Unchanged size but unreadable content

 • The file appears normal in size, but its content is encrypted.

-3. Impossible to open
+3. Unable to open the file

-4. Presence of a ransom note
+1. Presence of a ransom note

-5. Partial corruption if the ransomware combined encryption + deletion
+2. Partial corruption if the ransomware combined encryption + deletion

 3️⃣ Impact on data recovery